describo/describo.github.io/src/docs/profiles/introduction.md

 this to our users so profiles are a way for a community to tell Describo exactly what users are allowed to describe.

+Features of a profile:

+-   [Primitives](/docs/profiles/types) to specify the type data required: Text, TextArea, Boolean, Date, DateTime, Time, Number, Geo, URL, Select, SelectURL, SelectObject
+    -   Constraints to further limit the data input.
+Available on Text, TextArea and Number types
+-   [Layouts](/docs/profiles/layouts) to specify property grouping and which properties to display.
+-   [Resolve](/docs/profiles/resolve) to specify how complex relational entities like Actioins should display.
+-   [Localisation](/docs/profile/localisation) to translate entity classes in the User Interface.

 <InfoPanelComponent>
     <template #text>
         <StackComponent :cards="cards">